 Post event survey

 The most popular type of survey that we see is the post event survey.
-This is where an organisation reach out to attendees and/or participants that they have recently engaged with, to understand the outcomes achieved by and event, place or program based on their experiences.
+This is where an organisation reaches out to attendees and/or participants that they have recently engaged with, to understand the outcomes achieved by an event, place or program based on their experiences.

 Annual surveys give you the opportunity to reach out to your database as a whole, and potentially capture responses from members who aren’t engaged currently, rather than sampling only the audiences that have recently attended your events.

 Annual surveys can ask ‘big picture’ questions about general behaviour and more specifically, engagement with your organisation.
 Some examples of questions that may be useful to your future programming and marketing strategies include:

 Approximately how many times a year do you visit?

 - Approximately how many times a year do you visit ?
 Question type: Number

 - Which of the below programs and initiatives have you previously heard of?
 Question type: Multiple Choice

 - What have been your reasons for attending ? / What have been your reasons for not attending ?
 Question type: Multiple Choice